phlex-ruby/phlex.fun/sgml/helpers.md

 ## `grab`

-Sometimes when you're designing a component's API, you want a keyword argument whose name _is_ a keyword.
-This presents a problem when you're trying to access that keyword argument.
+Sometimes when you’re designing a component’s API, you want a keyword argument whose name _is_ a keyword.
+This presents a problem when you’re trying to access that keyword argument.

 ```rb
 def initialize(class:)